 Tulsa Community College prohibits sexual assault on its campuses and in connection with College-sponsored activities.
 To that end, the Tulsa Community College Board of Regents hereby authorizes and directs the College administration to implement an educational sexual assault program and disciplinary procedures aimed at the prevention of sex offenses on campus and in connection with College-sponsored activities.

-The program shall include education programs to promote the awareness of rape, acquaintance rape, and other sexual assault offenses and shall address the possible sanctions to be imposed following the final determination of an on-campus disciplinary procedure regarding such offenses.
-The administration is further authorized and directed to develop and distribute procedures to be followed once a sex offense has occurred, such procedures to include all substantive, informational, and notification requirements established by law.
+The program shall include education programs to promote sexual assault awareness and shall address the possible sanctions to be imposed following the final determination of an on-campus disciplinary procedure regarding such offenses.
+The administration is further authorized and directed to develop and distribute procedures to be followed once a sex offense has been reported, such procedures to include all substantive, informational, and notification requirements established by law.

-In the event a student or employee is sexually assaulted, the victim should do the following:
+In the event a student or employee is sexually assaulted, it is recommended that victims do the following: